Skip to main content

 Hormones serve as vital chemical messengers, directing cellular activities throughout the body.

 The intricate dance of these hormones influences everything from your mood and sleep patterns to your metabolic rate and the very integrity of your blood vessels.
-For instance, the adrenal glands produce cortisol, a hormone critical for stress response, yet chronic elevation can influence and glucose regulation.
+For instance, the adrenal glands produce cortisol, a hormone critical for stress response, yet chronic elevation can influence blood pressure and glucose regulation.
 The thyroid gland releases hormones that govern metabolism, directly impacting heart rate and cholesterol levels.
 Each hormonal signal contributes to the overall health and operational efficiency of your body.

 Age-Related Shifts in Hormonal Production

 As the years progress, the production of certain hormones naturally diminishes.
 This decline is not a sudden event but a gradual recalibration of your internal chemistry.
-For men, typically begin a slow descent after the age of 30, a process sometimes referred to as andropause.
+For men, testosterone levels typically begin a slow descent after the age of 30, a process sometimes referred to as andropause.
+Women experience more pronounced shifts during perimenopause and menopause, characterized by significant reductions in estrogen and progesterone.
+These hormonal changes are not isolated events; they ripple through interconnected physiological systems.

 The cardiovascular system, a complex network of blood vessels and the heart, is particularly sensitive to these hormonal fluctuations.
 Hormones like estrogen and testosterone play protective roles in maintaining vascular elasticity, regulating lipid profiles, and modulating inflammatory responses.
-A reduction in these protective influences can leave the more vulnerable to age-related wear and tear.
+A reduction in these protective influences can leave the cardiovascular system more vulnerable to age-related wear and tear.

 Connecting Hormonal Balance to Heart Health